February 15, 2023

 • Logical grouping of populations into cohorts, powered by Machine Learning, to inform the next-best action.

-View the datasheet for more information.
+View the data sheet for more information.

 Other posts you might be interested in: